 We want to get over them as soon as we can.
 We want to move on faster than them.
 The last thing we want is to see them happy again when we remain miserable or alone.

 If the relationship ended badly, they cheated or destroyed the happiness you shared, forgiving them is really hard, yet this is what many say we need to do.

 Free yourself with forgiveness of them.
 I say, be angry with them, hate them for a while if you want, these feelings are part of the process to mourn your loss and you will eventually come through the other side.

-Talking to friends can often help, but after a few months of continued discussion, they may start to gravitate away from you not wanting to hear the story again and again.
+Talking to friends about the break-up can often help, but after a few months of continued discussion, they may start to gravitate away from you not wanting to hear the story again and again.

 This is where going to a counsellor is essential.
 They will allow you to discuss your emotions safely, listen with empathy and work with you to develop strategies for recovery.
 Hypnotherapy can also assist you to alleviate some of the hurt you feel.

-Feeling hurt and heart broken for a while is normal.
+Feeling hurt and heartbroken for a while because of a break-up is normal.
 The main thing you need however is to process this pain and move on to a better choice of partner in the future if that is what you want.

 Research has determined that it’s a good idea to talk about your ex.
 Speaking about your emotions enables you to progress faster than those who don’t.